 Project managers often underestimate the amount of time needed to implement projects, which results in missed deadlines or teams rushing and overworking themselves to get the job done.
 Knowing how to estimate project duration can help teams become more efficient and improve on-time and on-budget delivery.

 When it comes to project management time estimation, there are a couple of likely scenarios.
-Either your deadline is too ambitious and there’s a risk of disappointing your customer, losing business, or burning out your team or you’re too conservative when you estimate project duration, which can result in people standing around idle.
+Either your deadline is too ambitious and there’s a risk of disappointing your customer, voiding your time and material contracts, or burning out your team or you’re too conservative when you estimate project duration, which can result in people standing around idle.

 So, how do you strike a happy balance?
 Read on to learn how to achieve realistic project duration estimates for your future projects.